uds-se/FormatFuzzer/README.md

 There are more than [170 binary templates](https://www.sweetscape.com/010editor/templates.html), which either can be used directly for `FormatFuzzer` or adapted for its use.
 Generators produced by `FormatFuzzer` are highly efficient, producing thousands of files with test inputs per second.

-The project still is in an early stage.
+The project is still in an early stage.
 Current work includes

 * creating `.bt` files that are optimized for input generation;
+* adding more configuration options to control the fuzzer; and
 * interfacing with other test generators for coverage-guided testing.

 Contributors are welcome!
+Visit the [FormatFuzzer project page](https://github.com/uds-se/FormatFuzzer) for filing ideas and issues, or adding pull requests.

 ## Getting